 I am currently an Irish Research Council-funded Postdoctoral Research Fellow at Maynooth University looking at nineteenth-century cross-cultural Anglo-German medievalism.
 Before this, I was a Visiting Scholar at the Centre for British Studies/Großbritannien-Zentrum at the Humboldt University in Berlin.
 Before this, I was a College Lecturer in German at Oriel College, Oxford, and I completed my DPhil at Merton College, Oxford in 2016.
 The project was an AHRC-funded comparative study of late-medieval accounts of pilgrimage from Germany and England to Jerusalem.
 I approached these writings as literary texts, which can reveal how their authors understood their identity, individually and collectively, and how they understood the practice of pilgrimage.

 I am the co-organiser of Teaching the Codex (@teachingcodex), and of Women’s Responses to the Reformation, an interdisciplinary workshop which took place in Oxford on 23rd June 2016 (@womenref).
 Part of the workshop was the first ever English-language performance of scenes from the Juttenspiel, a fifteenth-century German play which survives only in a Reformation print.
 The translation was the result of an online collaborative project.
 I have also taught medieval and modern German literature, and medieval and modern German translation, to undergraduates.

 The entries I post on this blog will be primarily either informal papers I have given, which aren’t going be published elsewhere, or interesting medieval places I have visited.

 Follow me on Twitter: @maryrboyle

-Review of Rüsenberg (2016) Liebe und Leid, Kampf und Grimm: Gefühlswelten in der deutschen Literatur des Mittelalters (MLR, forthcoming 2018)
+* Review of Rüsenberg (2016) Liebe und Leid, Kampf und Grimm: Gefühlswelten in der deutschen Literatur des Mittelalters (Modern Language Review, forthcoming 2018)